rserial/spinsolveproc/README.md

 ## Features
 The library currently supports the following experiments:

-[x] Proton: Computes FID spectra and exports obtained data to `./processed data`.
+* ✅ Proton: Computes FID spectra and exports obtained data to `./processed data`.

-[x] T2: Finds the peaks in the spectra and calculates the T2 decay associated to each peak.
+* ✅ T2: Finds the peaks in the spectra and calculates the T2 decay associated to each peak.
 It exports the obtained data to `./processed data`.

-[x] T2Bulk: Constructs T2 decay array and performs a monoexponential fitting.
+* ✅ T2Bulk: Constructs T2 decay array and performs a monoexponential fitting.
 It exports the obtained data to `./processed data`.

-[x] T1: Finds the peaks in the spectra and calculates the T1 decay associated to each peak.
+* ✅ T1: Finds the peaks in the spectra and calculates the T1 decay associated to each peak.
 It exports the obtained data to `./processed data`.

-[x] T1IRT2
+* ✅ T1IRT2

+* ❌ Cannot process reaction monitoring experiments yet.

 ## Quickstart
+Install Spinsolveproc from this repo.

 ```
 pip install git+https://github.com/rserial/spinsolveproc.git